Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 One import was necessary and that was the, "randint" function from the random module built into python.
 It was absolutely unavoidable as I had to randomly generate a number to pick a song from the list.

+Code is a bit technically follows PEP-8 Standards however line breaks are not used properly and code is not properly formatted with line breaks.
+However, future projects will be correctly and nicely formatted in terms of line breaks.

 ## Bugs